 but these can cause damage to cells.
 For instance, damage resulting

-most of this damaging cosmic X-ray and UV is screened out by the Earth's
+most of this harmful cosmic X-ray and UV is screened out by the Earth's

-The Earth's atmosphere is opaque to most wavelengths in the
+In fact, the Earth's atmosphere is opaque to most wavelengths

-motivation for space astronomy.)
-The chart below shows the ability of
+in the EM spectrum.
+The chart below shows the ability of different

 Penetration depth in Earth's atmosphere